HannanDotCom/sneaker-stock-checker/README.md

 ## Requirements
 Java 17

 MySQL server instance running in the background - server properties should be configured in:
 ```
 nike-stock-checker/spring-backend/src/main/resources/application.properties
 ```
 Maven 3.9+ for package dependencies

+**NOTE**

+Pre-installation of node.js and its packages is unnecessary as this is conducted during build time in the next step.

 ## How to run
 1) Within the root folder, in cmd run:
 ```
 mvn clean install
 ```

-This should create a .jar file within the `spring-backend` folder.
+This should create a .jar file within the newly created `spring-backend/target`.

-2) Go to the `spring-backend` folder and execute the .jar file in cmd.
+2) Go to `spring-backend/target` and execute the .jar file in cmd.

 3) On your web browser, visit the following URL to access the application:
 ```